 I hope you enjoy reading the report as much as I did.

-At Garlinge Primary we are able to offer our pupils 2 hours of PE, in a wide range of sports both indoor and outdoor.
+At Garlinge Primary we are able to offer our pupils 2 hours of PE.
 Physical education provides a unique learning opportunity.
 It develops pupils' physical competence and confidence through physical activity.
 It promotes pupils' understanding of physical development and their body in action.
 Physical education provides the skills for pupils to use their body efficiently and promotes the importance of active, fit and healthy lifestyles.
 Pupils learn to think creatively and to work both individually and collectively to make decisions and solve problems.
 Physical education experienced in a safe and supportive environment using a variety of teaching and learning styles makes an important contribution to a pupil's physical and emotional wellbeing.
 We aim to make all pupils physically literate.

 Garlinge Primary School and Nursery aims to teach pupils to become physically educated by giving them opportunities to: